Callophrys/OhioLeps01/README.md

 npm i @prisma/client@latest
 - first of above displays errors
 - also must run 'pnpm run build' after
+- can the npm commands be replaced with pnpm?

 Pnpm update:
 pnpm add -g pnpm  # updates package.json only